 Most people feel at ease when their small space is tidy and organized.
-Items that actually have a specific spot and aren’t just tossed around, your tent will feel and look more like a place you live and not just a dumping ground.
+Items with a specific spot aren’t just tossed around.
+Your tent will feel and look more like a place you live, not just a dumping ground.

 If you have kids, it is immensely helpful to have some organization.
 They also enjoy the ability to find things themselves when items are organized.

-Vertical storage is excellent for tiny apartments, and it works for tent camping too.
-Hanging shoe racks are a favorite; they hold plenty of small, easy to lose items.
+Vertical storage is excellent for tiny apartments and works for tent camping.
+Hanging shoe racks are a favorite; they hold many small, easy-to-lose items.
 Tall, slender drawers are a great way to hide all your clothes, and you can also set personal items on top.

 If your tent has a gear loft, this is a great place to put coats or sweatshirts, and your kids can put their stuffed animals up there.